kalxas/rasdaman/doc/main/02_inst-guide.rst

 Web Services
 ============

 Several Web services are available with rasdaman.
 They are implemented as servlets, hence independent from the array en­gine and only available if started in a servlet container such as Tom­cat or jetty.
-They can be accessed under the common context path ``/rasdaman`` as follows:
+They can be accessed under the common context path ``/rasdaman``.

 The corresponding war files by default are located in installation directory ``share/rasdaman/war/``.
-During the configuration step and before compilation (cf. :ref:`sec-download-install`) this directory can be set with ``configure`` option ``--with-wardir``.
+During the configuration step and before compilation (cf. :ref:`sec-download-install`) this directory can be set with ``cmake`` option ``-DWAR_DIR``.
 For example, this allows indicating the directory where war files are installed (such as Tomcat's ``webapps``/ directory).

 .. note::
     The effective user invoking "make install" (as available in